milligda/mern-mysql-passport-mvc-app/README.md

 ```

 Your app should now be running on <http://localhost:3000>.
 The Express server should intercept any AJAX requests from the client.

+## Demo

+You can see a working demo at <https://mern-mysql-bootstrap.herokuapp.com/>